dagronslayer/meshtastic-bash-scripts/README.md

 ```

 ## mlog_stats.sh
 This parses the tail (default 5000 rows) of the /var/log/meshtasticd.json log and returns which nodes have produced the most activity (from field).
 I wrote this to determine which nodes causing high channel utilization.
+With the default 5000, this script requires about 2 minutes to execute on a Raspberry Pi 3.
 Example output:
 ```
 eba81f55  -  392